 We’ve all been there — tough days, long weeks, counting down ‘till the weekend begins.
-And while God established rest from work as a time for us to get re-energized, be still in His presence, and function properly, there’s also this mindset that most of us have fallen slaves to at one point or another — the mindset that asks, “Is it Friday yet?!” and has us dreading Monday mornings as soon as we feel the weekend hours drift away.
+And while God established rest from work as a time for us to get re-energized, be still in His presence, and function properly, there’s also this mindset that most of us have given ourselves over to at one point or another — the mindset that asks, “Is it Friday yet?!” and has us dreading Monday mornings as soon as we feel the weekend hours drift away.

 Last fall, I took some time off from work and went on a long road trip, and reflected on God’s purpose for my work and for my life in general.
 As I drove through miles of empty fields engaged in deep conversation with my best friend, the thought occurred to me: “No one ever says ‘Thank God it’s Monday!’ or do they?
 And what if we, as Christians in the marketplace, shifted the way we saw the work week as a partnership with God to restore His Kingdom in our workplaces?
 Then, we could get excited about Mondays, knowing they’re the beginning of a new opportunity to partner with the Holy Spirit in doing the work He has called us to do!”

 But let’s paint a picture of the many reasons Mondays have earned such a bad reputation.

 - Your alarm forgot to wake you up and now you’re running behind on everything.

 - Your boss just remembered he has a big meeting on Tuesday and needs you to deliver a long list of projects by the end of the day.

 - You got a call from your child’s school informing you she’s not feeling well and needs to be picked up right away.